tomaspietravallo/sparkar-admin-panel/README.md

 });
 ```

-## Looking for use cases?
+## Use cases?
 - Showing extra settings
 - Displaying NativeUI
 - Dynamically instancing blocks
-  - (Said blocks may have 2dText that displays information relevant to the creator)
+  - Said blocks may have 2dText that display information relevant to a creator. [\(1.4.
+Visual text policies\)](https://sparkar.facebook.com/ar-studio/learn/publishing/spark-ar-review-policies#part-3-ar-content-standards)

 ## RoadMap:
 - Adding a Timeout if the password is not correct